lilcodelab/Xamarin.Plugin.Calendar/CONTRIBUTING.md

 - Any questions or anything you can ask in the group or open up an issue

 We are open to all suggestions and feedback :)

+If you want to help us with developing of plugin you can do that too :)
+Few simple rules apply:
+- Be consistent with the current implementation of the plugin
+- Clean code, formatting bla bla :)